AdobeDocs/workfront.en/help/quicksilver/manage-work/requests/create-requests/create-submit-requests.md

      A new draft automatically saves for you in the Drafts  section  after you start entering information for the new request and you give the request a name in the Subject field.

 1. (Optional) If your Request Queue includes Topic Groups, select the name of the Topic Group in the first drop-down field.
-Otherwise, select a Queue&nbsp;Topic.
+Otherwise, select a Queue Topic.

    >[!TIP]
    >
-   >When you hover over a Topic Group or a Queue&nbsp;Topic the Description field displays to the right.
+   >When you hover over a Topic Group or a Queue Topic the Description field displays to the right.
 This contains additional information about the topic group or queue topic.
    >
    >
    >![](assets/show-description-on-queue-topic-when-submitting-request-nwe-350x81.png)   >
    >

-   You can have up to 10 tiers of Topic Groups built into&nbsp;your Request Queue.
+   You can have up to 10 tiers of Topic Groups built into your Request Queue.
    For more information about how to create Topic Groups, see the article [Create Topic Groups](../../../manage-work/requests/create-and-manage-request-queues/create-topic-groups.md).
 For more information about creating Queue Topics, see the article [Create Queue Topics](../../../manage-work/requests/create-and-manage-request-queues/create-queue-topics.md).

    >[!TIP]
    >
    >If you selected a draft or a previous path, the topic groups and queue topics are already selected.
 You can select a different one, if needed.

-1. Depending on what fields the Workfront administrator enabled in the **New Issue Fields** section of the **Queue Details**&nbsp;subtab on the project, you might find&nbsp;any of the following fields when you submit a new request:
+1. Depending on what fields the Workfront administrator enabled in the **New Issue Fields** section of the **Queue Details** subtab on the project, you might find any of the following fields when you submit a new request:

    <table style="table-layout:auto">
     <col>